Azure/sg-aks-workshop/cluster-provisioning/README.md

 * __Network Policy Rules__ - The network policies will restrict communication between different teams' namespace, to limit the exposure of access between namespaces.

 * __Gatekeeper Policies__ - Allows a custom admission control to define policies to meet the company's compliance and governance needs.
-For example, if you want to only allow users to deploy internal load balancers, then gatekeeper can enforce it based on the policy that has been set.
+For example, if you want to only allow users to deploy internal load balancers, then Gatekeeper can enforce it based on the policy that has been set.

 * __Falco Rules__ - Provides runtime security to enforce policy across all your Kubernetes clusters.
 For example, one of the policies will inform you based on users performing an "exec" command against a container.